 Our normal way to keep in touch with staff about applications is generally via e-mail and sometimes on the phone but in the paper based application form you can state if you want us to send any correspondence via the internal mail.

-There will soon be two ways to apply for funding, through our online application system or by using the new paper based application form.
+There are two ways to apply for funding, through our online application system or by using the new paper based application form.
 Regardless of how you apply for funding applications need to provide details in three specific areas, applicant details, project details and project costs.

 All applicants must have read and be willing to agree to the Terms and Conditions